 Wrongful Death FAQs

 A wrongful death case occurs when a person loses their life as the result of another’s intentional conduct or negligence.
-Many wrongful death cases start out as a personal injury case, but escalate to a death case when the severity of the affected person’s injuries results in death.
+Many wrongful death cases start as a personal injury case but escalate to a death case when the severity of the affected person’s injuries results in death.
 Others are the result of a direct, immediate death.
 In order to present a successful wrongful death case to an insurance company or court of law, certain key elements must be present or the claim cannot be supported.

 Of all the elements mentions in the preceding paragraph, it is of primary importance in any wrongful death case to establish the act that resulted in the death.
 A wrongful death claim may arise out of a number of circumstances.
 Many wrongful death actions focus on medical malpractice.
 The failure to diagnose a serious medical condition that, due to the missed diagnosis, caused the victim to die is a common basis of a wrongful death claim, as is negligent procedures during surgery or other procedures.
 The prescribing of medication, either by incorrect dosages or simply the wrong medication, have been known to cause deaths and be the basis for many wrongful death claims.
-Work related deaths caused by occupational exposure to hazardous conditions or substances by inhalation, ingestion or absorption commonly result in wrongful death claims.
-Clearly, accidents that are a result of traveling on common carriers such as airlines, buses and trains, as well as automobiles are the basis of many wrongful death claims each year.
-Criminal acts, such as battery and murder, account for far too many wrongful death claims, as do deaths, which occur as a result of negligent supervision during events like scholastic sports and day care activities.
+Work-related deaths caused by occupational exposure to hazardous conditions or substances by inhalation, ingestion or absorption commonly result in wrongful death claims.
+Clearly, accidents that are a result of traveling on common carriers such as airlines, buses, and trains, as well as automobiles are the basis of many wrongful death claims each year.
+Criminal acts, such as battery and murder, account for far too many wrongful death claims, as do deaths, which occur as a result of negligent supervision during events like scholastic sports and daycare activities.

-How do I know if I have all the elements necessary to bring a wrongful death action forward, and if the injuries that caused by loved ones death would support such a claim?
-Call Dan Newlin Injury Attorneys at (407) 888-8000.
+How do I know if I have all the elements necessary to bring a wrongful death action forward and if the injuries that caused by loved one’s death would support such a claim?
+Call Dan Newlin Injury Attorneys at 800-257-1822.
 Dan Newlin Injury Attorneys are experienced, aggressive and knowledgeable attorneys that have helped over 10,000 people with personal injury and wrongful death claims, and they would be honored to help you.
 It is in your best interest, and that of your loved ones, that you consult with an attorney before making any major decisions.
 We would be happy to answer any of the questions you have about what is needed to handle your wrongful death case.
 Our team of conscientious legal professionals is committed to aggressively representing the survivors in their claim for wrongful death damages.
-Please call or contact us today for a FREE CONSULTATION – REMEMBER, we are always willing to come meet with you to discuss your legal options and you pay us nothing unless we win your case.
+Please call or contact us today for a FREE CONSULTATION – REMEMBER, we are always willing to meet with you to discuss your legal options, and you pay us nothing unless we win your case.